 Same goes with a few spots in and around Nottingham, an area I’m less familiar with than, say, the upper tidal and middle reaches.

-Scroll to the end for an index of club web sites and stretches offering day tickets.
+TOP TIP: Scroll toward the end of the guide for an index of club web sites and details of stretches offering day tickets.
 What I have learned from compiling this resource is there are some very good, informative web sites and some that aren’t!
 And some clubs who have no presence at all.

 I’m struck by how the amount of available day ticket fishing has shrunk since the match fishing scene died.
 Then again, the average price of joining a club is cheap, generally between 30 and 60 pounds with reductions for concessions, and that’s for the whole season – so join (at least) one!

 Of course, the success of any guide relies upon it being a ‘live’, continuously updated document and this can only work when fellow anglers, club secretaries and fishery owners are willing to participate by sharing their knowledge.
 Each and every one of you has a role to play in updating the guide.